Darrow8/presidential_performance_timeline/README.md

 The `overall.py` file is the code used to create the overall timeline plot.
 The `subplots.py` file is the code used to create the subplots.

-All data for this project was from the [CSPAN Presidential Historian's Survey]([https://www.c-span.org/presidential-historian-survey/](https://www.c-span.org/presidentsurvey2021/?page=overall)).
+All data for this project was from the CSPAN Presidential Historian's Survey (https://www.c-span.org/presidentsurvey2021/).
 Feel free to use the code for your own projects!